 Details of the intervention

-Working in collaboration with the Bumala FSA, researchers studied the importance of savings constraints for self-employed individuals in rural Kenya.
-Local research staff identified market vendors and bicycle taxi drivers who did not already have a bank account but said they were interested in opening one.
-Of the eligible individuals, 115 were randomly selected to be offered the option to open an account at no cost to themselves—researchers paid the account opening fee and provided the minimum balance of 100Ksh (US$1.43), which individuals were not allowed to withdraw.
-As mentioned above, these accounts offered no interest and included substantial withdrawal fees, making the de facto interest rate on deposits negative.
-A comparison group of 135 individuals was not barred from opening an account but was offered no assistance in doing so.
+Working in collaboration with the Bumala village bank, researchers studied the importance of savings constraints for self-employed individuals in rural Kenya.
+Field workers identified market vendors, bicycle taxi drivers, and self-employed artisans who did not already have a savings account, but were interested in opening one.
+Of the eligible individuals, 163 were randomly selected to be offered the option to open a savings account at no cost, with a minimum balance that could not be withdrawn.
+These accounts offered no interest and included substantial withdrawal fees.
+Thus, the de facto interest rate on deposits was negative.
+A comparison group of 156 individuals was not barred from opening an account but was offered no assistance in doing so.

-To test the prevalence and impact of savings constraints, researchers examined 250 self-reported daily logbooks kept by individuals in both the treatment and comparison groups.
-These logbooks included detailed information on formal and informal savings, business investments, and expenditures, making it possible to examine the impact of the savings accounts along a variety of dimensions.
-Local research staff met with study participants twice per week to verify the logbooks were being filled out correctly and paid respondents 50Ksh (US$0.71) for each week the logbook was completed correctly.
-This information was supplemented with administrative data from the village bank on deposits and withdrawals in treatment accounts, and a background survey, which included information on the baseline characteristics, and time and risk preferences of respondents.
+To test the prevalence and impact of savings constraints, researchers examined 279 self-reported daily logbooks kept by individuals in both the treatment and comparison groups.
+These logbooks included detailed information on market investments, expenditures and health shocks, making it possible to examine the impact of the savings accounts along a variety of dimensions.
+Field workers met with respondents twice per week to verify the logbooks were being filled out correctly, and paid respondents a small amount for each week the logbook was completed correctly.
+This information was supplemented with administrative data on savings from the bank itself.

 Results and policy lessons